agentcontest/massim_2018/docs/scenario.md

 ### Introduction

 The scenario consists of two __teams__ of a number of agents each moving through the streets of a realistic city.
-The goal for each team is to earn as much money as possible, which is rewarded for completing certain __jobs__.
+The goal for each team is to earn as much massium as possible, which is rewarded for completing certain __jobs__.
 An agent is characterized by its __battery__ (i.e. how long it can move without recharging), its __capacity__ (i.e. how much volume it can carry) and its __speed__.
 The scenario features 4 distinct __roles__: drones, motorcycles, cars and trucks, sorted by increasing capacity and energy, and decreasing speed.
 The city map is taken from __OpenStreetMap__ data and routing is provided by the Contest server.
 As the simulation is divided into discrete steps, each agent can move a fixed distance each turn (unless its destination is closer than this distance).

 Each simulation features a set of random __items__.
 Items differ by their volume and how they can be acquired.